Trusted WordPress tutorials, when you need them most.

 Users with the editor role in WordPress have complete control over the content sections of your website.

-They can add, edit, publish, and delete any posts on the site, including the ones written by others.
-An editor can moderate, edit, and delete comments as well.
+They can add, edit, publish, and delete any post on the site, including those written by others.
+An editor can also moderate, edit, and delete comments.

 Editors cannot change your site settings, install plugins and themes, or add new users.